CodeVoyager15/RKNN/README.md

 3. **Model Format**: Ensure your model is in the correct RKNN format
 4. **Memory Alignment**: Check that input/output buffers meet alignment requirements

+## Development Status

+This project is actively maintained and follows Rust best practices.
+Contributions are welcome!

 ## Contributing

 Contributions are welcome!
 Please see our contributing guidelines for: